Planning - Checklist

 insurance for visiting groups.

 - Adult and/or Youth Expectation Forms are available to reinforce youth and adult awareness of Upham Woods policies and rules.
-Expectation forms used to be required but are currently optional.
+Expectation forms are optional.

-- After reviewing the current Upham Woods Program Guide, develop a program schedule that lists specifics activities/classes and times.
+- After reviewing Upham's Residential Programs, develop a program schedule that lists specifics activities/classes and times.
 Sample Group Schedules are available to assist you.
 Upham Woods staff will also be happy to assist you or develop a schedule for your group's visit.

 30 or more days in advance:

-- Assign a first aid person for your group (a registered nurse,
+- Assign a First Aid Coordinator for your group (a registered nurse,

 EMT, or individual with up to date CPR and emergency 1st aid certifications).
-State law requires you to have a 1st aid person while at camp.
+State law requires you to have a First Aid Coordinator while at camp.

 Upham Woods' staff does not give out medications.

-- Assign an adult to serve as Dining Hall Supervisor (cafeteria person).
+- Assign an adult to serve as Dining Hall Supervisor (cafeteria monitor).

-- Your Food Service Request Form and Program Coordination Form must be received by
+- Your Food Service Agreement Form and Program Coordination Form must be received by

-- Upon receiving a group's Food Service Request Form and the Program Coordination Form (with detailed schedule), Upham Woods staff will contact the group leader to review the schedule and confirm that all requests are understood.
+- Upon receiving a group's Food Service Agreement and Program Coordination Form (with detailed schedule), Upham Woods staff will contact the group leader to review the schedule and confirm that all requests are understood.
 This usually occurs 2-3 weeks prior to the group's arrival date.

 10 days or more in advance:

-- Update your "Guaranteed Numbers if numbers have changed.
-Such updates should be made in writing via email, fax or letter.
+- Update your "Guaranteed Numbers" if your participant numbers have changed via phone, email, fax or letter.

 - Assign table setters and clean-up crews for each meal (Adult groups that eat